adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ## Part I: Create Payment Method

 ### Step 1.1: Set Up Environment Variables
-1. Open your partner-day-accs codespace
+1. Open your lab codespace
 2. Open the terminal
 3. Set your REST API endpoint (replace `<TENANT_ID>` with the tenant ID for your assigned seat)